 Begin with working to understand, appreciate, and more importantly, act, on the needs and expectations of current and potential employees, especially younger talent you’ll want to attract and keep within your organization for as long as possible.

-- Consider Work/Life Balance: More and more employees expect flexibility in their work schedules.
+- Consider Work/Life Balance: Employees are increasingly expecting flexibility in their work schedules.
 The ones who have the option to work from home appear to be more flexible, productive, and happy.
 They tend to save much more than they would have while physically going to work by cutting costs on expenses such as travel.
 All they need to do is invest in an internet connection by selecting appropriate internet and tv bundles separately or as a whole.
 The new idea of “work” does not fit comfortably with a traditional 9-5 mentality, but that can work to a company’s advantage.
 Offering flexible schedules, remote work opportunities, and giving more control to employees about when, where, and how they work, are key factors to long-term employee satisfaction and retention.
 You may only need to have the best vpn for google chrome or, Firefox installed on their laptops and mobile phones, which might ensure that your office data privacy does not get jeopardized.
 This may also allow your employees to work from home efficiently.

 - Review Current Benefits: What are you offering employees beyond the standard healthcare and life insurance benefits?
 Are you providing a safe working environment?
 Do you have proper first aid training programs in place for employee safety?
-Do you have programs that encourage employees to attain a strong work/life balance, or to help manage stress they may incur on the job?
+Do you have programs that encourage employees to attain a strong work/life balance, or to help manage the stress they may incur on the job?
 Think about ways that you can address concerns and conundrums that fall into both the personal and professional spheres of an employee’s life.
-A typical worker spends almost 60% or more of their waking hours at work, so by offering stress management programs, on-site or nearby gym memberships and wellness programs, you can ensure your employees feel healthy, supported, and committed to doing their best work.
+A typical worker spends almost 60% or more of their waking hours at work, so by offering stress management programs, on-site or nearby gym memberships, and wellness programs, you can ensure your employees feel healthy, supported, and committed to doing their best work.

-- Recognize and Reward Employees: Top performing employees expect to be recognized and rewarded for their contributions, not patted on the back and thrown back into the mix of their average or under-perfoming peers.
+- Recognize and Reward Employees: Top-performing employees expect to be recognized and rewarded for their contributions, not patted on the back and thrown back into the mix of their average or under-performing peers.
 Consider how employees are currently rewarded and recognized throughout your organization and think about where you can invest resources and improve.
 Monetary compensation is always well-received, but look outside the box for ideas that set your company apart.
 Employers can probably invest in some bulk gift cards or offer monetary benefits whenever they notice their employee is performing well.
 Also, consider a mentorship program with senior leadership, one that aims at developing a sense of company loyalty and demonstrating an investment in an employee’s potential and career growth.

 If employers are stuck in a rut of thinking a job offer is enough to earn long-term loyalty, they’re going to spend more time and resources addressing constant turnover within their organization.
 By investing in retention efforts, employees may be more willing to stay in organizations that reflect their values and expectations, especially when they encounter an employer that is dedicated to giving back to them as much as they’re willing to give to the company.